What does Baltimore Corps look for in a fellow?

 what happens after the fellowship ends?

-This is largely up to you; our main goal is to have you remain in Baltimore’s social impact sector.
+This is largely up to you; our main goal is to have Fellows remain in Baltimore’s social impact sector.
 While the Fellowship is a 12-month program and there is no obligation to continue beyond that point, previous years have seen more than 80 percent of Fellows remaining in Baltimore, and 60 percent hired by their organizations at the conclusion of the Fellowship.
 Our aim is to continue recruiting superb talent and making fruitful connections.
-Baltimore Corps’ staff, alumni, and extended network work personally with Fellows who move on from their placements, helping them identify post-Fellowship opportunities through our Place for Purpose initiative.
+Baltimore Corps’ staff, alumni, and partners work personally with Fellows who move on from their placements, helping them identify post-Fellowship

 PAST fellow placements